Frequently Asked Questions

 What if I do not agree with the school's policy on uniform?

-When applying for a place at St John's, the school is very clear about its expectations of parents/carers and students.
+When applying for a place at St John's, the school is very clear about its expectations of parents/carers and pupils.
 This includes issues relating to attendance, engagement with school, and its uniform expectations.
 By sending your child to the school, it is on the understanding of these expectations.
 Only those pupils with medical conditions, and supported by a medical note, are permitted reasonable adjustments to the school's uniform.
-For more information speak to your child's relevant Learning Manager.
+For more information speak to your child's relevant Head of Key Stage.

 Absence and Lateness